Prvn1201/UVbot/README.md

     - Use ROS teleoperation nodes to manually control the robot for testing purposes.

 3. **Autonomous Navigation**
-    - Implement your navigation algorithms using ROS and sensor data (Lidar, IMU) for autonomous movement.
+    - Implement your navigation algorithms using ROS and sensor data (LiDAR, IMU) for autonomous movement.

 4. **UV Disinfection**
     - Integrate UV disinfection capabilities with appropriate safety measures and controls.